joanabmartins/ARMtemplates/Lighthouse/ActivityLogsByDomain/README.md

 # Workbook - Activity Logs by Domain
 **Author: Joana Martins | Customer Engineer, [FastTrack for Azure](https://aka.ms/fasttrackforazure)**

-This workbook displays the Azure Activity Logs across subscriptions with an option to filter them by the user domain that created them.
+This workbook displays the Azure Activity Logs across subscriptions with an option to filter them by the caller domain name.

 <img src="./media/workbook1.PNG" width="500" alt="">

 <img src="./media/workbook2.PNG" width="500" alt="">

 ### Requirements
 You need to send the Activity logs to a Log Analytics workspace.

 If you are not doing that already you can check how to do it [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log#send-to-log-analytics-workspace).